+The Commissioner may refuse to conduct an inquiry pursuant to section 61 if, in the opinion of the Commissioner,

+- (a) the subject matter of a request for a review under section 58 has been dealt with in an order or investigation report of the Commissioner; or - (b) the circumstances warrant refusing to conduct an inquiry.
+2014, c.31, s.62.

+63. Onus of proof - custodian

-- (b) provides an anticipated date for the completion of the review. - 62.
-The Commissioner may refuse to conduct an inquiry pursuant to Grounds for refusal section 61 if, in the opinion of the Commissioner, - (a) the subject matter of a request for a review under section 58 has been dealt with in an order or investigation report of the Commissioner; or - (b) the circumstances warrant refusing to conduct an inquiry. - 63.
-(1) If an inquiry under section 61 relates to a decision by a custodian Onus of proofto refuse an applicant access to all or part of the personal health information in a record, it is up to the custodian to prove that the applicant has no right of access to the personal health information.
+(1) If an inquiry under section 61 relates to a decision by a custodian to refuse an applicant access to all or part of the personal health information in a record, it is up to the custodian to prove that the applicant has no right of access to the personal health information.